jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-1-06.md

 - location of the earth, the stars and the planets
 - description and usage of instruments.

-Verse 7

-Samhita deals with various subjects like Muhurtas i.e . auspicious moments to be prescribed for various functions , Desarishtas ie Calamitous occurences to the countries etc.
+<sup>7</sup> Samhita deals with various subjects like Muhurtas i.e . auspicious moments to be prescribed for various functions , Desarishtas ie Calamitous occurences to the countries etc.

 One knows astrology and that part of the science of Jyotisha which is known as Samhita which form a part of the Science.
 - But he cannot answer so many intricate problems pertaining to Artronomy.